 Prenoxad Injection (naloxone hydrochloride 1mg/ml solution for injection) is intended for emergency use in the home or other non-medical setting by appropriate individuals or in a health facility setting for the complete or partial reversal of respiratory depression induced by natural and synthetic opioids, including methadone, diamorphine (diacetylmorphine [INN]) and certain other opioids such as dextropropoxyphene and certain mixed agonist/antagonist analgesics: nalbuphine and pentazocine.
 For this reason Prenoxad Injection should be carried by persons at risk of such events.
 It may also be used for the diagnosis of suspected acute opioid overdose.

-Naloxone is a commonly used competitive antagonist of opioid receptors.
-Given on its own, naloxone produces very little effect, however, when given in higher doses it temporarily and rapidly reverses the effect of morphine and other opioids.
-Therefore, it may be used as an antagonist drug to reverse opioid overdose.
+Naloxone is a competitive antagonist of opioid receptors, that rapidly reverses the effect of morphine and other opioids.
+Therefore, it may be used as an antagonist drug to reverse opioid overdose.[1,2]

 On this website you will find further information on when and how Prenoxad Injection should be used and a resource to train clients or their representatives on using Prenoxad Injection.